aidenscott2016/nixos/readme.md

-This is my personal nix flake which encapsulates config for a variety of services and machines
+This is my personal nix flake which encapsulates config for a variety of services and machines.
+This flake is for my personal use.
+Feel free to copy parts or use it for inspiration.
+Advice, comments, bug reports welcomed